-Email Mark Jefferson at email@example.com to schedule a quick meeting to review your idea.
+Email Allison Patenaude at email@example.com to schedule a quick meeting to review your idea.

-IMPORTANT: All groups who submit an application will be asked to present their proposal to a committee including Dean of Students Office staff and several representatives from Student Government.
-This is an opportunity for groups to prove that they deserve official recognition as a HLS Student Organization.
-DOS will reach out to schedule a time for you to present at the end of November/beginning of December.
+IMPORTANT: All groups who submit an application will be asked to present their proposal to a committee including the Student Life Program Manager, the Senior Director of Student Affairs, and several representatives from Student Government.
+CEEB will reach out to schedule a time for you to present at the end of November/beginning of December.
 Final decisions will come out mid-December.

 The committee will use the following criteria to decide whether to approve the organization: